29 Dec The Utah to Arizona Road Trip – 2 Week Itinerary

 Chip is open late, has amazing Google reviews and is near our Airbnb.
 A triple win for us; we buy a selection of gourmet cookies and head to rest in the Airbnb.

-After a quick breakfast of leftover gourmet cookies, we head to a nearby Walmart to buy snacks and hiking gear such as head lamps.
+After a snacking on leftover gourmet cookies, we head to a nearby Walmart to buy more snacks and hiking gear such as head lamps.
 I’m excited to see the guns on sale, because of the novelty I presume.
 You don’t see that in Canada.

 We head to hotel café, pull out our laptops and do work.
 I complete my course assignment for my International Development Program at the University of British Columbia.

 Being Canadian, I’m excited to try classic American restaurants.
-We restaurant hop with The Garden (LINK) first on the list.
-It overlooks our first destination—Temple Square, a large Mormon structure.
+We restaurant hop with The Garden first on the list.
+It’s located in the Joseph Smith Building and overlooks our first destination—Temple Square, a large Mormon structure.
 Food and service were spectacular, and the view is to die for.
-(LIST MENU ITEMS)

 Next, we make our way to Olive Garden.
 I’m eager to try their bread sticks (don’t laugh).
 And then to Noodles & Company to have pasta.
 I guarantee all this food is a two-day thing.
 Fuel for the rest of the trip.
 We stop by Nordstrom Rack—the best I’ve ever been to—and I purchase a long burgundy coat.
 It comes in handy for the rest of the trip and looks amazing in photos against the red rocks.